-- 8. On 2017, a Dental Consultant for BeneCare, Dr. Geoffrey Drawbridge conducted a review.
-He used the models and X-rays of the child's teeth.
-The Malocclusion Severity Assessment scored 21 points.
-Dr. Drawbridge did not find evidence of severe irregular placement of her teeth within the dental arches or irregular growth or development of the jawbones.
+- 9. On 2019, a Dental Consultant for BeneCare, Dr. Geoffrey Drawbridge conducted a review.
+He used the models and x-rays of the child's teeth.
+The Malocclusion Severity Assessment scored points.
+Dr. Drawbridge did not find evidence of severe irregular placement of the child's teeth within the dental arches or irregular growth or development of the jawbones.
 There was no evidence presented indicating the presence of emotional issues directly related to the child's dental situation.
-Dr. Drawbridge commented: "Number eighteen not included in Salzmann Assessment."
 Dr. Drawbridge denied approval of payment for this case because it did not meet the State of Connecticut requirements for being medically necessary.
-(Exhibit 6: Dr. Drawbridge's Assessment, 27) - 9.
-On 2017, BeneCare notified the Appellant that the child's score of 21 points did not meet the requirements for orthodontic treatment and that such treatment was not medically necessary.
-(Exhibit 7A: Letter regarding Orthodontic Services, 27)
+(Exhibit 7: Dr. Drawbridge's Assessment, 19) - 10.
+On 2019, BeneCare notified the Appellant that the child's score of points did not meet the requirements for orthodontic treatment and that such treatment was not medically necessary.
+(Exhibit 8A: Letter regarding Orthodontic Services, 19) - 11.
+On 2019, Dr. Geoffrey Drawbridge completed a review of the Appellant's submitted letter and determined that the child's malocclusion severity assessment score of points was reached using Salzmann Standards applicable to the diagnostic records as of 18 and narratives regarding any prior findings or treatment do not apply.
+(Exhibit 9: Dr. Drawbridge's conclusion dated 19) - 12.
+The issuance of this decision is timely under Connecticut General Statutes 17b-61(a), which requires that a decision be issued within 90 days of the request for an administrative hearing.
+The Appellant requested an administrative hearing on 2018 and was due by 2019.
+The Appellant requested an extension of time in order for the Department to review her additional evidence thereby lengthening the administrative hearing deadline by 10 days.
+This decision, therefore, was due no later than 2019.
+(Hearing Record)